Pylons/pyramid/docs/index.rst

 The pyramid Web Application Development Framework
 =================================================

-:mod:`pyramid` is a small, fast, down-to-earth Python web application development framework.
+:app:`Pyramid` is a small, fast, down-to-earth Python web application development framework.
 It is developed as part of the `Pylons Project
 <http://docs.pylonshq.com/>`_.
 It is licensed under a `BSD-like license
 <http://repoze.org/license.html>`_.